WrestleMania III: Storylines

 Like the previous WrestleMania events, WrestleMania III was promoted for several months in advance.
-The main feud stemmed from André the Giant's heel turn and betrayal of his friend, the WWF World Heavyweight Champion Hulk Hogan, which began on an episode of Piper's Pit when WWF President Jack Tunney presented Hogan with a trophy for being the WWF World Heavyweight Champion for three years, and André, his good friend, came out to congratulate him but cryptically remarked: "Three years to be a champion, it's a long time".
-A week later on another episode of Piper's Pit, Tunney presented André with a visibly smaller trophy for being "undefeated in the WWF for 15 years" and Hogan came out to congratulate André, but before The Giant could speak, Hogan ended up being the focal point of the interview.
-Annoyed by this, André walked out during Hogan's congratulation speech.
-A week later on yet another Piper's Pit segment, Jesse Ventura hinted he knew something about Andre but wasn't telling.
-This infuriated Piper and the two nearly came to blows before Jesse challenged that he could produce André next week, asking Piper “can you produce Hogan?”
-Piper agreed and nervously asked Hogan later on who agreed.
-The following week Hogan was on Pipers Pit first when Andre walked out with Bobby "The Brain" Heenan, a long-time adversary of Hogan and André.
-He announced himself to be André's new manager.
+The main feud stemmed from André the Giant's heel turn and betrayal of his friend, the WWF World Heavyweight Champion Hulk Hogan, which began on an episode of Piper's Pit when WWF President Jack Tunney presented Hogan with a trophy for being the WWF World Heavyweight Champion for three years.
+André, Hogan's good friend, came out to congratulate him but cryptically remarked: "Three years to be a champion, it's a long time".
+A week later on another episode of Piper's Pit, Tunney presented André with a visibly smaller trophy for being "undefeated in the WWF for 15 years", and Hogan came out to congratulate André.
+But before The Giant could speak, Hogan ended up being the focal point of the interview.
+Annoyed by this, André stormed out during Hogan's congratulation speech.
+A week later on yet another Piper's Pit segment, Jesse Ventura hinted he knew something about André, but wasn't telling.
+This infuriated Piper and the two nearly came to blows before Ventura asserted that he could produce André the next week, asking Piper, "Can you produce Hogan?".
+Piper agreed and nervously asked Hogan later on, who agreed.
+The following week, Hogan was on Piper's Pit first when André walked out with Bobby Heenan, a long-time adversary of Hogan and André.
+Heenan announced himself to be André's new manager.
 André then challenged Hogan to a title match at WrestleMania III and attacked Hogan, ripping off Hogan's T-shirt and crucifix necklace.

-Another main feud leading up to the event was between Ricky "The Dragon" Steamboat and the Intercontinental Heavyweight Champion "Macho Man" Randy Savage.
+Another main feud leading up to the event was between Ricky Steamboat and the Intercontinental Heavyweight Champion "Macho Man" Randy Savage.
 The feud began during a title match between the two when Savage attacked Steamboat as he greeted fans at ringside.
 Savage then pushed Steamboat over the security rail and delivered an elbow shot that thrust Steamboat's throat into the rail and dropped the ring bell onto his throat from the top rope, injuring his larynx and sending him to the hospital.
-This resulted in a long, bitter feud that lasted for six months, included several bloody match-ups and finally culminated at WrestleMania.
-George "The Animal" Steele was in Steamboat's corner, having developed a crush on Savage's valet, Miss Elizabeth.
+This resulted in a long, bitter feud that lasted for six months, included several bloody match-ups, and finally culminated at WrestleMania.
+George Steele was in Steamboat's corner, having developed a crush on Savage's valet, Miss Elizabeth.